Skip to content

 Returns:

-Func: A Func object that represents the COUNT aggregate function.
+Func: A `Func` object representing the COUNT aggregate function.

 Example: